eProsima/Fast-DDS-docs/docs/dynamictypes.rst

     sequence<sequence<long,2>,3> my_sequence_sequence;

-Note that the inner (or content) sequence has no name, due it would be ignored by the parser.
+Note that the inner (or content) sequence has no name, as it would be ignored by the parser.

 **Maps**

 Maps are similar to sequences but they need to define two types instead one.
 One for its key and another for its value.
-Again, both types can be defined as attributes or as members, but in this cases, when defined as members they are content in another xml element key_type and value_type respectively.
+Again, both types can be defined as attributes or as members, but in this cases, when defined as members, they are content in another XML element key_type and value_type respectively.

-The definition kind of each type can be mixed, this is, one type can be defined as attribute and the other as member.
+The definition kind of each type can be mixed, this is, one type can be defined as an attribute and the other as a member.

 Example: